UACS210Spring2018/PA-and-Section-Writeups/PA6-Garden/README.md

 in Gradescope AND Aropa.

 For PA6, you are **REQUIRED** to submit all of your java source files to Gradescope before Monday March 19th at 11:30 am.
+You also need to submit your README.md with example input and output for your unique class.